osinenkop/regelum-control/README.rst

-Note, that the operator ``~`` is necessary to let rcognita know that the corresponding node within the config describes an instance of a class an we would like to instantiate it
+Note, that the operator ``~`` is necessary to let rcognita know that the corresponding node within the config describes an instance of a class and we would like to instantiate it
 (as opposed to accessing it as a config-dictionary).

 In other words ``~config.robot`` evaluates to